ma-835/phase-0-completing-assignments-codegrade/README.md

 ask you to figure out your own solution to pass specific tests.
 This lesson is your first assignment!

-All assignments are hosted on GitHub.
-In order to work on them, however, you will need to complete work on your local machine.
+All assignments are hosted on GitHub In order to work on them, however, you will need to complete work on your local machine.
 Once you're done, you will submit your assignment to Canvas using a platform called CodeGrade.